imlach/h4n-timesync/README.md

 usage: `./timesync.sh <path to h4 directory> <FPS> <SampleRate>`

-Creates SyncedTC/ subdirectory of all the modified *I.wav files Depends on ltctools (ltcdump) and BWFMetaEdit CLI tool (currently a hard coded path)
+Creates SyncedTC/ subdirectory of all the metadata-modified 4CH...I.wav files for easy sync-ing in Davinci Resolve

+Depends on ltctools (ltcdump) and BWFMetaEdit CLI tool (currently a hard coded path)